rtCamp/ps-analysis-tool-wiki/PSAT-Settings-and-Permissions.md

 ### webNavigation

-The purpose of this tool is to help developers analyze and understand the usage of third-party cookies during browsing sessions which encompass a sequence of web navigations
+The purpose of this tool is to help developers analyze and understand the usage of third-party cookies during browsing sessions which encompass a sequence of web navigations.

 ### webRequest